Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - qed sorted based on internal rarity, no cut

 gpt2-concat-qed-rarity-all-no-cut:
-- qed sorted based on rarity all tokens, no cu
+- qed sorted based on rarity all tokens, no cut

+gpt2-concat-switch-rarity-all-no-cut:
+- switch sorted based on rarity all tokens, no cut

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh